-One of the groups I belong to on ravelry.com poses the preceding question.
+One of the groups I belong to on Ravelry.com, a community of likeminded crafters, poses the preceding question.

-For me, and I would guess all of the members of the group, the answer is yes.
+For me, and I would guess all of the members of the group, the answer is yes: I sudoku.
 I can practically feel the chemical release in my brain when I solve each part of the puzzle, and then again when the whole of the puzzle is completed.

 At the request of my youngest son, I made this sudoku lapghan: